PE VISION AND INTENT

 Whole school Healthy Eating focus – led by Year 5 cohort.
 Supported by Gardening Club and Eco- Committee.

-Extra-curricular clubs: eg. football, cross country, multiskills, badminton, quidditch, tennis, archery, fencing, dance, gymnastics, gardening.
+Extra-curricular clubs: eg. football, cross country, multiskills, badminton, quidditch, tennis, archery, fencing, dance, gymnastics, gardening, lacrosse.

-Inter-school competitions and festivals: including tri-golf, cross country, cricket, football.
+Inter-school competitions and festivals: including tri-golf, cross country, cricket, football, gymnastics, dance.

 Feel Good Fridays – half-termly whole-school events which aim to promote a collective sense of well-being through exercise and fun.
 Includes sessions on skipping, snowballing, Paralympic sports, sleep etc.